 Is FactMyth.com bias?
 Our goal is to present well-cited, accurate, and honest information, but there is no escaping the fact that everyone is a little bias.
 According to one review, “… this article was very deeply researched and effective.
 It seems the opinion of the author may lean left, but the meat of the facts is dead on.
 We rate them Left-Center for bias, but high for factual reporting and sourcing… This is a good source that we will keep our eye on and hopefully move to least biased if they change their language in articles…” I would, as the head author of FactMyth.com, say that was an accurate assessment.

 It works sort of like this:

-We state a factoid as an argument, then our researchers resolve the argument as “fact” or “myth” depending on their findings.
+We state a factoid as an argument, then our researchers resolve the argument as “fact” or “myth” depending on their findings using logic and reason, explainer videos, and citations.
 These findings are challenged by our audience and are keep up-to-date and accurate overtime by our audience and editors.
 Or in more detail:

 - Our authors take a factoid (AKA commonly held belief) and research it (Factoids are submitted by our users, or found by our authors).

 - Our authors write up a definitive page explaining why a given factoid is true or untrue (Fact or Myth).